The president pardons a turkey, one of the more normal things he’s done this month

 “They started fighting,” says Linker, “and we’ve had to keep them separated ever since.”

-Last year’s turkey ceremony took place amid public hearings for the president’s impeachment, which was led by Rep. Adam Schiff (D-Calif.).
+Last year’s turkey ceremony took place amid public hearings for the president’s impeachment, which was led by Rep. Adam B. Schiff (D-Calif.).
 Trump took the opportunity to throw some white meat to his defenders.
 “They’ve already received subpoenas to appear in Adam Schiff’s basement on Saturday,” Trump said of the turkeys.
 “Bread and Butter, I should note that, unlike previous witnesses, you and I have actually met.”

 On Tuesday, Trump made no references to his enemies.
 His tone was wistful, with a hint that the fate of legacy would soon be in someone else’s hands.